Skip to content

 Standard Aquariums

-Hang on the Back Filter
+Hang on Back Filter

-Standard styled aquariums can reach proper water flow and water movement rates in different ways.
-One of the most common equipment used for smaller aquariums are hang on the back (HOB) filters.
-As its name suggests, this filter sit on the rim of your aquarium and filters water.
-Most hang on the back filter vendors will provide a GPH turnover rate.
-The box should have a label that displays GPH rates.
-If the appropriate filter is chosen, it should provide the proper amount of oxygenation and flow for the aquarium.
-As a reminder, GPH rates labeled on the box are tested at optimum conditions.
-In an aquarium setting, the conditions will never be optimal so take the into consideration when picking filtration systems.
-I personally almost always recommend a hang on the back filter for new aquarium keepers because it provides Mechanical, Bacterial and chemical filtration all in one.
+Standard-styled aquariums can reach proper water flow and water movement rates in different ways.
+One of the most common equipment used for smaller aquariums is hang on back (HOB) filters.
+As its name suggests, this filter sits on the rim of your aquarium and filters water.
+Most hang on back filter vendors will provide a GPH turnover rate, which is often labeled on the box.

 Sponge Filter

-There are other ways to achieve proper flow rates not only in standard aquariums but others aquariums too.
-You can use powerheads (circulation pumps) to move water around the aquarium.
-These pumps do not provide filtration.
-They only move large amount of water around.
 Although these filter types are not very common, you can connect an air pump to an undergravel filter.
 This will provide water movement and filtration.
-You can also use canister filters, sumps systems and submersible filters to filter your aquarium and provide water movement.
+You can also use canister filters, sumps systems, and submersible filters to filter your aquarium and provide water movement.
 Larger aquariums commonly use canister filters and/or sump systems.

 Planted Aquariums